awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-vpc.md

 You are not required to configure PrivateLink, but it's recommended\.
 For more information about PrivateLink and VPC endpoints, see [Accessing AWS Services Through PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html#what-is-privatelink)\.

 **Note**
 The alternative to using a VPC endpoint is to enable outbound internet access on your managed instances\.
+In this case, the managed instances must also allow HTTPS \(port 443\) outbound traffic to the following endpoints:
+`ssm.region.amazonaws.com`
+`ssmmessages.region.amazonaws.com`
+`ec2messages.region.amazonaws.com`
+For more information about calls to these endpoints, see [Reference: ec2messages, ssmmessages, and Other API Calls](systems-manager-setting-up-messageAPIs.md)\.

 **About Amazon VPC**
 Amazon Virtual Private Cloud \(Amazon VPC\) enables you to define a virtual network in your own logically isolated area within the AWS cloud, known as a *virtual private cloud \(VPC\)*\.
 You can launch your AWS resources, such as instances, into your VPC\.
 Your VPC closely resembles a traditional network that you might operate in your own data center, with the benefits of using AWS's scalable infrastructure\.
 You can configure your VPC; you can select its IP address range, create subnets, and configure route tables, network gateways, and security settings\.
 You can connect instances in your VPC to the internet\.
 You can connect your VPC to your own corporate data center, making the AWS cloud an extension of your data center\.
 To protect the resources in each subnet, you can use multiple layers of security, including security groups and network access control lists\.
 For more information, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.